stevavoliajvar/stop_cloudflare/PEOPLE.md

 ------

 ######  Mastodon

+"Well done, #Cloudflare.
+And thank you.
+Thank you for proving me right.
+You're a #surveillance and #censorship company.
+You start with nazis and you move on closer from that edge" by @[Dr. Roy](https://pleroma.site/objects/0f476d6e-aeef-4043-89c1-5db998b69497)

+"And now #bigTech #cloudflare is deciding they need to be the gatekeeper of more speech.
+Because a crazy happened to post on one of their hosted sites???" by @[poncho524](https://mastodon.host/@poncho524/102567778634669022)

 "Ich betreibe gleich seit fast 14 Jahren eigene #Server und hab noch keinen Grund dafür finden können, sie komplett hinter einen #Proxy von #Cloudflare zu stellen.
 Ganz ehrlich...
 Wer Cloudflare wegen "Sicherheit" nimmt, der sollte aufgrund mangelnder #Kenntnisse über #Serversicherheit seinen Server besser kündigen und sich einfachen Webspace zu legen!" by @[kromonos](https://metalhead.club/@kromonos/102562981524139639)